jungomi/master-thesis-proposal/README.md

 ### Flux

 [Flux][flux-overview] is an application architecture that Facebook created to build scalable client-side web applications.
-The moved away from the MVC pattern because it really complicated for their large codebase.
+They moved away from the MVC pattern because it was really complicated and difficult to maintain for their large codebase.
+Facebook has been criticised for misunderstanding MVC or using it wrong and that the Flux diagram is essentially what MVC is supposed to look like just with different labels.

 ![Flux Architecture][flux-figure]